monktastic/blog/pages/keeping-things-straight.md

 #### Example 3

 You have a 2D vector space with basis {x, y}.
-You're given some operator A, and a rotation operator R. Some questions:
+You're given some linear operator A, and a rotation operator R. If you've forgotten: just like a vector is an entity that can be *written* as a sequence of numbers, an operator is an entity that can be *written* as a matrix.
+Confusing the entity and its representation is bad for the health.

+Some questions:

 ---

-**Q1.** Given some vector w, which vector is w rotated by R?
+**Q1.** Given some vector w, which vector is *w rotated by R*?

   1. Rw
   1. R<sup>-1</sup>w

-**Q2.** Which of the following would give you the _representation of w_ with respect to the basis {Rx, Ry}?
+**Q2.** We want to find the coordinates of w with respect to the axes (Rx, Ry) (i.e., the original axes rotated by R).
+This is equivalent to which of the following?

-  1. Writing Rw in the original basis.
+  1. The coordinates of Rw w.r.t. the original basis.
-  1. Writing R<sup>-1</sup>w in the original basis.
+  1. The coordinates of R<sup>-1</sup>w w.r.t the original basis.

 **Q3.**
 Which operator behaves like A but with respect to basis {Rx, Ry}?
 For